anantn/anantn.github.io/_posts/2013-06-24-jumping-on-the-jekyll-bandwagon.md

 }
 {% endhighlight %}

-One caveat with approach is that Github only recognizes a static `404.html` as a valid custom 404 page - it won't run Jekyll on it.
+One caveat with this approach is that Github only recognizes a static `404.html` as a valid custom 404 page - it won't run Jekyll on it.
 You'll need to run `jekyll build` yourself to generate the HTML file locally, *before* checking it in.